dbj-data/bench/doc/multi_target_vstudio_builds.md

 For each project all building artefacts are under the build folder.
 Thus they are decoupled from the code.

-Publich headers are "in the front", in the library top folder.
+Public headers are "in the front", in the library top folder.

 When building the hosting app, you reference these projects, VStudio picks the right lib files.

 This is one-to-one.
 Hosting app is built following the same paradigm as in here.
-One hoting app build link one build from here.
+One hosting app build link one build from here.

 ## Main build attributes

 1. Compilers: clang-cl  or cl
-   1. Why: clang-cl because it allows for powerfull mix and match of C11/C17 code with C++ code in one cpp file.
+   1. Why: clang-cl because it allows for powerful mix and match of C11/C17 code with C++ code in one cpp file.
-2. C++ exceptions or no C++ exceptions
+2. No C++ exceptions
-   1. Why: no C++ exceptions, because executables are smaller and faster.
-Also. exceptions are not convieved for local error handling.
-You calling `fopen()` will never involve exceptions.
+   1. Because executables are smaller and faster.
+Also.
+Exceptions are not conceived for **local error handling**.
+Example: You calling `fopen()` will never involve exceptions.
-   2. no this can not be avoided by using std:: lib always
    1. std lib throws very few exceptions
-      2. MS STL can be build and does run very fast without C++ exceptions
+      2. MS STL can be built and does run very fast without C++ exceptions
          1. It uses SEH in that case

 ## Common to all builds
 >
 > Fact: On Windows, SEH is always present.
 It is intrinsic to Windows.
 >